Denmark Is Killing Tesla and Other Electric Cars

 Can someone explain *why* a 180% import tax ever existed in the first place?
 It's not like Denmark has a large domestic auto industry it needs to protect.
 And I assume the fee is only for cars imported from outside the EU (not Denmark), right?
 I can't imagine they'd be that interested in artificially propping up the Swedish and German auto industries.
 I just don't understand this.

-Of course the electric vehicles should be subsidized in the form of reduced taxes, but completely eliminating them isn't the
+Of course the electric vehicles should be subsidized in the form of reduced taxes, but completely eliminating them isn't the right answer either.
+Lower the duty to something like 20%, remove it for EVs, but still charge VAT for both.

 Re: (Score:2)

-Note: Correction: The car's value up to ~$16K is taxed 105%, the value above that is taxed 150%.